sjbylo/rhel73-pod/README.md

 Build a new example container in OpenShift using the above example Dockerfile.
 Ensure the Dockerfile contains "USER 0".

 ```
-oc new-build . --name rhel-pod       # Create a new build config
+oc new-build --name rhel-pod --binary  # Create a new build config
 oc start-build rhel-pod --from-dir=.   # Start the build, using the content of the current directory
 oc logs bc/rhel-pod -f                 # View the docker build logs
 oc new-app rhel-pod                    # Launch a pod
 oc get po
 ```